History of the Green Party of the United States: 2000 presidential election

-2004 Presidential Election
+2004 presidential election

 In the 2004 presidential election, the candidate of the Green Party of the United States for President was Texas attorney and GPUS legal counsel David Cobb, and its candidate for vice-president was labor activist, Pat LaMarche of Maine.

 In the Summer of 2003, the Greens began a debate on party presidential strategy.
 Interest groups were pressuring the Green Party and Ralph Nader not to run a presidential ticket.
 In response, a section of U.S. Greens issued the statement "Green & Growing: 2004 in Perspective".

 On Christmas Eve 2003, Ralph Nader declared that he would not seek the Green Party's nomination for president in 2004, and in February 2004 announced his intention to run as an independent.
 However he did seek endorsement (rather than the nomination) of the Green Party and other third parties.

 The Cobb-LaMarche ticket in 2004 appeared on 28 of the 51 ballots around the country, down from the Greens' 44 in 2000; the Nader-Camejo ticket in 2004 appeared on 35 ballots.
 In 2004, Cobb was on the ballot in California (and Nader was not), whereas Nader was on the ballot in New York (and Cobb was not).

 Cobb-LaMarche received 119,859 votes.